cds-snc/gcds-docs/src/en/components/side-navigation/design.md

 - Use a hierarchical structure of up to 3 levels to categorize and order nav group items in a logical manner.
 - Nest items into categories consistent with the product’s information architecture.

-### Organize nav group items alphabetically
+### Organize nav group items

+- Generally, order top level items by importance or highest priority for the person using your service.
+- Logically group like items in category sets and base your ordering on the type of information in a set and what it will be used for.
-Improve findability in nav groups with 7 or more nav links by ordering the links alphabetically – or numerically for items represented by numbers.
+- For known-item searching, order the links alphabetically – or numerically for items represented by numbers.
+- Use a sequential order for sets of process-based tasks or information that is time based that could follow a natural chronological order.
+- Test category names, divisions, and ordering to use the words and mental models that will be most intuitive to people using them.